Rocky Mountain Industrials v. Garfield County

 - RMI drilled a series of exploratory holes in the Leadville Limestone without county authorization.

 The commissioners set a June 1, 2019, deadline for RMI to bring its quarrying operations back into compliance.

-Garfield County has engaged outside legal counsel to assist in its defense.
+Garfield County engaged outside legal counsel to assist in its defense.
 The City of Glenwood Springs entered the case as a co-defendant aligned with Garfield County.